 - Repainting a shipping container will add to the lead time – at best it will take a couple of days to repaint the container and let the paint dry – it may take up to 2 weeks if we need to order in a special paint colour for you and if we are also busy with other planned in works.

-*We have a page detailing the popular and standard RAL colour codes, including example photos of the most popular paint shades in use on shipping containers.
-Please go to our shipping container colours page for more info
+*See our shipping container colours page detailing the popular and standard RAL colour codes, including example photos of the most popular paint shades in use on shipping containers.